benjiaming/benjiaming.github.io/zhongwen/README.md

 /styles
  * trainer.css: the stylesheet for the app

-## Creating decks (TBD)
+## Creating decks

 Currently this process is manual and error-prone.
-I will attempt to automate as much as possible.
+Also it requires node and https://github.com/CraigglesO/anki-to-json.

 - Create an Anki deck e.g. hsk1_lesson1.apkg
-- Convert hsk1_lesson1.apkg file into a hsk1_lesson.json
+- Convert & cleanup hsk1_lesson1.apkg file into a hsk1_lesson.json using `node convert.js hsk1_lesson1.apkg hsk1_lesson1`
-- Cleanup the hsk1_lesson.json file
 - Move hsk1_lesson1.json file into decks/.
-Move related audio files into decks/hsk1_lesson1/
+Move hsk1_lesson1/media/*.mp3 into decks/hsk1_lesson1/